-- (a) To be eligible for this amnesty, a reporting student must remain with the person in need of medical attention until the Department of Campus Safety or emergency personnel arrive to provide emergency treatment. - (b) The student may be required to participate in a non-disciplinary, follow-up meeting with a Student Conduct Administrator as a condition for receiving amnesty from disciplinary action. - (c) Nothing in Part VI.A.2 of this policy entitles a student to amnesty from discipline for any of the following conduct: - (i) The sale or distribution of a controlled substance; - Using drugs or alcohol to incapacitate a person for the purpose of engaging in non-consensual sexual activity; - (iii) Operating a vehicle while under the influence of a drug or while intoxicated; - (iv) Manufacturing any type of drugs on or off campus; - (v) Violating the College's prohibitions regarding weapons, explosives, and other prohibited items; - (vi) Physical assault; - (vii) Violation of the College's sexual misconduct policy; - (viii) Bomb threats; or - (ix) Engaging in deception or dishonesty. - B. Any Responsible College Employee who receives an allegation of violation of Part III of this policy must directly communicate the substance of that report to the Title IX Coordinator as soon as practicable. - As a matter of College policy, all College employees-except those named in Part VI.B.1.(a) below-are responsible for reporting to the Title IX Coordinator any allegations that they receive suggesting that a violation of the Sexual Misconduct policy has occurred.
+- (c) Nothing in Part VI.A.2 of this policy entitles a student to amnesty from discipline for any of the following conduct: - (i) The sale or distribution of a controlled substance; - (ii) Using drugs or alcohol to incapacitate a person for the purpose of engaging in non-consensual sexual activity; - (iii) Operating a vehicle while under the influence of a drug or while intoxicated; - (iv) Manufacturing any type of drugs on or off campus; - (v) Violating the College's prohibitions regarding weapons, explosives, and other prohibited items; - (vi) Physical assault; - (vii) Violation of the College's sexual misconduct policy; - (viii) Bomb threats; or - (ix) Engaging in deception or dishonesty. - B. Any Responsible College Employee who receives an allegation of violation of Part III of this policy must directly communicate the substance of that report to the Title IX Coordinator as soon as practicable. - 1.
+As a matter of College policy, all College employees-except those named in Part VI.B.1.(a) below-are responsible for reporting to the Title IX Coordinator any allegations that they receive suggesting that a violation of the Sexual Misconduct policy has occurred.
 All College employees have that responsibility, even if a college employee's position does not fall within the definition of a "responsible College employee" under this policy.
-Failure to do so could result in disciplinary action, including termination of employment in appropriate circumstances. - (a) College employees in the following departments may not report allegations of violation of the Sexual Misconduct Policy, unless the alleged victim or respondent permits them to do so, or unless otherwise required by law:
+Failure to do so could result in disciplinary action, including termination of employment in appropriate circumstances. - (a) College employees in the following departments may not report allegations of violation of the Sexual Misconduct Policy, unless the alleged victim or respondent permits them to do so, or unless otherwise required by law: - (i) Health Services; - (ii) Counseling Services; and - (iii) Spiritual Life. - C. Upon receipt of an allegation of violation of the prohibition against sexual misconduct, either the Title IX Coordinator or the complainant may sign a formal complaint requesting an investigation. - To file a formal complaint, the complainant must provide the Title IX Coordinator with a document that contains the complainant's physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint and wishes for an investigation to be conducted.

-- (i) Health Services; - (ii) Counseling Services; and - (iii) Spiritual Life. - C. Upon receipt of an allegation of violation of the prohibition against sexual misconduct, either the Title IX Coordinator or the complainant may sign a formal complaint requesting an investigation. - 1.
-To file a formal complaint, the complainant must provide the Title IX Coordinator with a document that contains the complainant's physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint and wishes for an investigation to be conducted. - 2.
-A complainant may file a formal complaint with the Title IX Coordinator in person, by mail, or by email. - D. Regardless of whether a formal complaint is filed, the Title IX Coordinator must contact the complainant for the following purposes: - 1.
+- 2. A complainant may file a formal complaint with the Title IX Coordinator in person, by mail, or by email. - D. Regardless of whether a formal complaint is filed, the Title IX Coordinator must contact the complainant for the following purposes: - 1.
 To discuss the availability of supportive measures; - 2.
 To consider the alleged victim's wishes regarding supportive measures; - 3.
 To inform the alleged victim that supportive measures are available regardless of whether a formal complaint is filed; and - 4.
 To explain to the alleged victim the process for filing a formal complaint.